Tilings

 We will be brief in our definitions here, for more details see Christian Bean’s PhD thesis.

-is a pair (π, P)
+A gridded permutation is a pair (π, P) where π is a permutation

-is a tuple of cells, called the positions, that denote the cells
+and P is a tuple of cells, called the positions, that denote the cells

-are drawn on a grid.
-Let G
+in which the points of π are drawn on a grid.
+Let G denote the set

 of all gridded permutations.
 Containment of gridded permutations is